oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 date: 2019-11-21T21:23:03Z
 draft: false
 weight: 11
-description: "This FAQ discusses approaches for giving external WebLogic or servers access to a Kubernetes hosted WebLogic cluster's JMS or EJBs, and for giving Kubernetes hosted clients or servers access to remotely hosted WebLogic JMS or EJBs."
+description: "This FAQ describes approaches for giving external WebLogic clients or servers access to a Kubernetes hosted WebLogic cluster JMS or EJBs, and for giving Kubernetes hosted clients or servers access to remotely hosted WebLogic JMS or EJBs."
 ---

 #### Contents